Nik Russian con: Reality television

-Swindle
+Con

 Auditions

-In early 2002, Nik Russian placed advertisements for a year-long television programme in publications such as The Stage and the Evening Standard, which invited "characterful, resourceful and energetic" people to apply for the chance to "raise [their] profile" and potentially win £100,000.
-Russian was e-mailed more than a thousand applications and auditioned some of them on the Raven's Ait island in London.
+In early 2002, Russian placed advertisements for a year-long television programme in publications such as The Stage and the Evening Standard, which invited "characterful, resourceful and energetic" people to apply for the chance to "raise [their] profile" and potentially win £100,000.
+Russian was emailed more than a thousand applications and auditioned some of them on the Raven's Ait island in London.
 Some had applied simply for the prize money; others hoped that exposure from the programme could help them to achieve some of their dreams, such as working as a television presenter or launching a fashion label.

 The auditionees were told that the show was being created by the production company Nikita Russian Productions (NRP).
-For the purposes of the auditions, Russian enlisted the help of his friends to take on roles such as psychoanalysts and runners—his girlfriend, whom he had met on a university access course, acted as a psychological assessor, while his friend Mike was a cameraman.
-The auditionees were then divided into small groups and given practical and psychological tests to complete, such as baking a cake in under an hour without a kitchen or ingredients.
-From these auditionees, 30 people were selected to star in Russian's programme, which he had dubbed "Project MS-2".
+For the purposes of the auditions, Russian enlisted the help of his friends to take on roles such as psychoanalysts and runners—his girlfriend, whom he had met on a university access course, acted as a psychological assessor, while his childhood friend Michael Fabbri was a cameraman.
+A director, David Wilder, was also brought on for the auditions process.
+The auditionees were divided into small groups and given practical and psychological tests to complete, such as participating in trust falls and baking a cake in under an hour without a kitchen or ingredients.
+From these auditionees, 30 people were selected to star in Russian's programme, to which he had given the working title Project MS-2.

-The winning candidates were informed of their success in an e-mail from NRP and were also sent various contracts to sign and return.
+The winning candidates were informed of their success in an email from NRP and were also sent various contracts to sign and return.
 They were told that the project would last for a year, so most of them gave up their flats and jobs.
 The contracts stated that their food, accommodation and leisure money would be provided, and that they were to meet in London on 10 June 2002 for the programme to begin filming.
 Each contestant was also told to set up a new bank account to which Russian could have access and to arrive without money or credit cards on the launch day.